Understanding Power, Torque, and Displacement in Cars

 Torque, expressed in pound-feet (lb-ft) or newton-meters (Nm), measures the rotational force produced by the engine.
 It represents the ability of the engine to turn the wheels and overcome resistance, such as the weight of the vehicle and friction on the road.
 Higher torque is particularly beneficial for towing or hauling heavy loads, as it provides the necessary grunt to get the vehicle moving and maintain speed under challenging conditions.

-Read More Do electric cars produce more torque
+Read More What cars have torque vectoring

 Types of Torque: